Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 Finally, here are a few more minor graphical mods that are a nice  addition to the game.
 Again, extract these zips to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click Yes.

 1. [WIP Detailed Correct UV Rocks](https://www.nexusmods.com/morrowind/mods/44321?tab=files)
-     - *Instructions: This is the only mod in thisguide that we DON'T want to overwrite existing files when asked to do so; as we prefer to use the optimized ones from the Morrowind Optimization Patch.*
+     - *Instructions: This is the only mod in this guide that we DON'T want to overwrite existing files when asked; as we prefer to use the optimized ones from the Morrowind Optimization Patch.*

 2. [Better Waterfalls](https://www.nexusmods.com/morrowind/mods/45424)